danielaconstantin-hub/teamair/README.md

 # Team Air Practical Project
 This is the result of a short group project during our time at the QA Academy.

+## Overview

+### Objective

+The objective of this project is to create a service-orientated architecture for your application, this application must be composed of at least 4 services that work together.

+### Implementation

 ## Architecture